Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 Later after the show, Nu'man and I take the chance to ride them

-The show ended, Nu'man and I rode the ox cart to the long-neck hill tribes village.
-We were told that the tribes were not allowed to trespass their land.
-Their men were only allowed to work at nearby orchard as well as the elephant park.
-The family received salary as the worker of the hill-tribe living museum.
-We we shocked and laughed when Mrs Nhia told that they do online shopping via Lazada and Shoppee... :)
+The show ended, and Nu'man and I rode the ox cart to the long-neck hill tribe's village.
+We were told that the tribes were not allowed to trespass on their land.
+Their men were only allowed to work at the nearby orchard as well as the elephant park.
+The family received a salary as a worker at the hilltribe living museum.
+We were shocked and laughed when Mrs. Nhia said that they do online shopping via Lazada and Shopee... :)

 R&R stop for the oxen